My Quiet Kitchen

 Ingredients

-• ¼ cup raw almond butter, unsalted
+• ¼ cup smooth raw almond butter - unsalted

 • ½ cup water

-• zest from half a lemon
+• zest from half of a lemon

 • 3 tablespoons fresh lemon juice

-• 1 clove garlic (for milder garlic flavor, sub ⅛ teaspoon garlic powder)
+• 1 clove garlic - for milder garlic flavor, sub ⅛ teaspoon garlic powder

 • 2 teaspoons maple syrup